 Docs

-A step-by-step walkthrough to get started with Mscene.
+This walkthrough serves as a guide to getting started with Mscene.

 Manim in Colab